svpino/ml.school/README.md

-# Building Machine Learning Systems That Don't Suck
+# Building Machine Learning Systems

 This repository contains the source code of the [Machine Learning School](https://www.ml.school) program.